manishrana7/icet-manish/doc/userguide/source/examples/get_cluster_vector.rst

 --------------

 First, one needs to import the class :class:`ClusterSpace
-<icetdev.ClusterSpace>` class, which is used to store information regarding a
+<icetdev.core.cluster_space.ClusterSpace>` class, which is used to store
-given cluster space.
-Additionally, the `ASE <https://wiki.fysik.dtu.dk/ase>`_ function :func:`ase.build.bulk` will be needed to generate the structures.
+information regarding a given cluster space.
+Additionally, the `ASE
+<https://wiki.fysik.dtu.dk/ase>`_ function :func:`ase.build.bulk` will be
+needed to generate the structures.

 .. literalinclude:: ../../../../examples/get_cluster_vector.py
    :start-after: # Import modules